Loen Skylift

 Loen Skylift is an aerial tramway in the village of Loen in Stryn Municipality in Vestland county, Norway.
 The cable car climbs 1011 m to the top of Mount Hoven, above the Nordfjord.
 The maximum speed is 7 m/s.
 With a gradient up to 60°, it is one of the steepest in the world.
 The average is 45°.
 The gondola car is 170 m above ground at the highest.
 It is the first aerial tramway installed in Norway since Hangursbanen in 1963.

 Loen Skylift is owned and run by Loen Skylift AS, where Hotel Alexandra, Doppelmayr Garaventa Group and Stryn Municipality are the largest shareholders.

 The owners expected some 55,000 visitors during 2017, while by the end of 2017 the skylift had transported 92,000 passengers.
 Local business in Loen village recorded an 80% increase in revenues after the skylift opened.

 History

 The building process started in 2015, and it was inaugurated by Her Majesty Queen Sonja of Norway on 20 May 2017.
 The costs of the construction work total 300 million NOK.

 The top station served as a venue for the debate on national TV during the 2017 campaign.
+It is also the location for the Hoven Restaurant and Bar.
+There is seating for about 370 guests divided into two sections.
+The restaurant is shaped like an amphitheatre, providing guests with a view of fjord landscape.